alwynvanwyk/army-of-agents/README.md

 Looking forward to the next level of this game!
 Tactical Agentic Coding training course is the bomb!
 Using Templates very effectively; next step is ADW (AI Developer Workflows).
+Taking a bit longer than expected to get the Templates to work properly.

 ---